nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If you run into any issues or bugs with CLIpboard, don't hesitate to checkout our [GitHub Issues Page](https://github.com/AY2223S2-CS2103T-T15-4/tp/issues) to see if anyone else has faced similar problems.<br> You can also submit a new issue and we will get back to you as soon as we can.

-Please feel free to also reach us at t154clipboard@gmail.com if you have any enquiries or require any further assistance.
+Please feel free to also reach us at <a href=mailto:t154clipboard@gmail.com?subject="CLIpboard Support">t154clipboard@gmail.com</a> if you have any enquiries or require any further assistance.

 Thank you for using CLIpboard!